| Michelle Smith-Lewis

 An invitation to gather in community around a moon-strewn mandala of yogic arts.
 Everyone is welcome to this intimate, in-studio-only circle.

-Monthly Meditation Circle at Lara’s Home Studio
+A Weekly Meditation Circle at Lara’s Home Studio